mbilaljunaid/nexusai-erp/docs/api/README.md

 # API Documentation

-NexusAI ERP provides a comprehensive REST API for all platform functionality.
+NexusAIFirst ERP provides a comprehensive REST API for all platform functionality.

 ## Base URL